28. The Last Adventures of Koroviev and Behemoth

 Whistle!

-Just like Archibald Archibaldovich in Griboedov (see chapter 5) rounds off his vigorous way of acting with the exclamation “Whistle!”, the impressive Pavel Iosifovich gives exactly the same command to call the police.
+Just like Archibald Archibaldovich rounds off his vigorous way of acting with the exclamation «Whistle!» in Griboedov (see chapter 5), the impressive Pavel Iosifovich in Torgsin gives exactly the same command to call the police.

 Bitter, bitter!

 There’s an old Russian custom of shouting Горько!
-(Gorko) or Bitter! every now and then during the banquet after a wedding.
+[Gorko] or Bitter! every now and then during the banquet of a wedding.
 The newly-weds are then expected to kiss so as to make it sweet.

-In the much praised movie picture Москва слезам не верит ((Moskva slezam ne verit) or Moscow doesn’t believe in tears by Vladimir Valentinovich Menshov (°1937) from 1979 we can see a wedding party at which the guests chant "Bitter!
-Bitter!".
+In the much praised movie picture Москва слезам не верит [Moskva slezam ne verit] or Moscow doesn’t believe in tears by Vladimir Valentinovich Menshov (°1937) from 1979 we can see a wedding party at which the guests chant «Bitter!
+Bitter!» to see the bride and groom kissing.
 The movie was awarded with the Oscar for the Best Foreign Language Film in 1979.
+The scene with «Bitter!» is at the end of the fragment.
+At the beginning, you can see people dancing the kamarinskaya (see chapter 23).

 Click here to watch an excerpt of Menshov's movie